Faceless Recognition

 Ileana Ninn is a photographer working in Paris, where you can find several of her posters, or affiches, wheatpasted around the city.
 Ninn is interested in the psychology of humans and how the performative nature of identity plays out in public and private spheres.

-To highlight Ninn’s belief in multiple personas, we transcribed her interview four ways in the physical print magazine, (
+To highlight Ninn’s belief in multiple personas, we transcribed her interview four ways in the physical print magazine, (which you can purchase here):

 The original English transcript; two translations into French, one by human, one by artificial intelligence; and the French AI translated back into English by the same machine.
 You can’t really tell the difference.